Are You Struggling to Feel Accepted, Safe and Whole?

 Do you identify as multi-racial or a person of color?
 Are you questioning your sexuality or gender identity?

-If You Are QTPOC, You Are Not Alone
+If You Are QTBIPOC, You Are Not Alone

-Coaching for QTPOC Can Help You Fully Embody Your Aliveness
+Counseling and coaching for QTBIPOC Can Help You Fully Embody Your Aliveness

 In sessions, you can feel empowered to allow all parts of your identity to co-exist, without hiding anything.
 Depression and anxiety are often a part of life, but, through counseling, you can begin to feel greater agency over your life and acceptance of the challenges innate in living.